tony-aw/tinycodet/README.md

 - Infix operators for In-place modifying string arithmetic.
 - Infix operators for In-place modifying string sub-setting.
 - Some additional string manipulation functions.
-- All base R expressions options (Regex, Perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
+- Infix operators for general sub-setting (“which”-operators).
-- Allow multi-threading of functions (when appropriate) through third-party packages to improve efficiency.
+- All `stringi` expressions options (Regex, Perl, fixed, useBytes, ignore.case) are available for all string-pattern-related functions.
-- This R package has **zero dependencies**, thus avoiding the so-called dependency hell.
+- This R package has only one dependency: `stringi`.
+No other dependencies, as to avoid “dependency hell”.
-- Although this package has zero dependencies, it can use patterns from the `stringi` R package, provided the user has the `stringi` R-package installed.
+- Although this package has zero dependencies, it allows multi-threading of functions (when appropriate) through third-party packages to improve efficiency.

 I realize there are other R-packages that cover some of the above functionalities.
 But I often experience that these R packages (or at